Ways to Support the Akron Symphony

-From signature events like Fanfare, The Lakes, Crescendo and our Season Kickoff Celebration, to intimate events for friends, donors and professionals, we always need help planning events, setting up and assisting with a variety of activities during our events.
-Contact Joanne Green to inquire about current needs.
+From signature events to intimate events for friends, donors and professionals, we always need help planning events, setting up and assisting with a variety of activities during our events.
+Contact the Symphony Office at 330.535.8131 to inquire about current needs.

 The Akron Symphony office staff can always use assistance with a variety of administrative and operational needs throughout the year.
 Contact Sharon Smith about current needs.

 If you’re under the age of 45 and interested in getting others like you involved with the Akron Symphony in a meaningful way, contact us to discuss your interests and ideas.

 Have an idea for how you can help?